thingsdb/ThingsDocs/v1/content/collection-api/wse.md

 ### Return value

-Return value of the given statement.
+Return value of the given statement or `nil`.

 ### Example